DataBiosphere/terra-docker/CONTRIBUTING.md

 ## Community Images

+Community images must be vetted before they will be introduced into Terra.
+To contribute a community image, please engage the Interactive Analysis team via email at `workbench-interactive-analysis@broadinstitute.org` prior to making a PR.

 If you wish to add an approved community image to the terra UI, you must update the json file `config/community_images.json`.
 It contains an array of community images.
 The fields needed (with comments removed) are: